-FAFSA Simplification is continuing and will have a significant impact on this year’s college-bound seniors.
-In addition, for current college students that will be in college for school year 2024-25 and beyond, these changes may affect your current financial aid packages.
+FAFSA Simplification Act is continuing and will significantly impact this year’s college-bound seniors.
+In addition, these changes may affect your current financial aid packages for current college students who will be in college for the school year 2024-25 and beyond.
 Learn what you need to know for proper college funding and student loan planning.

 FAFSA is the abbreviation for Free Application for Federal Student Aid.
 It is the cornerstone process for need-based financial aid.
 For years, financial aid professionals, parents, and students have been complaining about how complex the FAFSA process is.
-The implementation of FAFSA Simplification is planned to be completed by the 2024-25 school year, with the goal of improving the process.
+The implementation of FAFSA Simplification is planned to be completed by the 2024-25 school year to improve the process.
 It was approved as part of the Consolidation Appropriation Act of 2021.
 Families will need to be aware of these changes, especially for the outer years of their college cost decisions.

 The list of items in the FAFSA Simplification is substantial.
 Many of the simplification changes started with the FUTURE Act of 2019.
 The FUTURES Act provided the legal ability to share data between the IRS and the Department of Education.
 Much of the FAFSA financial analysis requires income, family size, and tax information as part of its calculation, so this data share laid the foundation for the simplification.
 The current plan will automatically complete the FAFSA with the information from a family’s tax forms from the prior year.